CoreumFoundation/coreumbridge-xrpl/README.md

 ./coreumbridge-xrpl-relayer bootstrap-bridge bootstraping.yaml --key-name bridge-account
 ```

-Once the command is executed get the bridge address from the output and share among the relayers to update in
+Once the command is executed get the bridge contract address from the output and share among the relayers to update in
 the relayers config.

 #### Remove the bridge-account key